WSU-kduncan/ceg3120-Nanomarine/Projects/Project0/git-guide.md

   - Used to add file that will be pushed to repo
   - `git add *filename*`
 - rm
+  - Used to remove tracked files from the Git index
+  - `git rm`
 - commit
 - push
 - fetch